Documentation Index

 Current processing state:

-- Uploading: Content is being uploaded
+- Processing: Content is being uploaded, chunked, and indexed

-- Failed: An error occurred during processing
+- Failed: An error occurred during processing, or content is partially degraded

 - Username: For files uploaded in the Knowledge Base page